finos/common-cloud-controls/docs/governance/community-guidelines/releases/README.md

 [Milestones] group GitHub issues related to a specific release.
 Each release should have a single top-level milestone associated with all relevant issues.

-There are two types of releases:

-1. Service Releases: Controls for individual services can be released independently.
-2. Service Sets: When appropriate, the controls of multiple services can be scheduled for simultaneous release.

 ### Labels

 Each [WG] should apply their label to relevant issues, clearly indicating which issues fall under their responsibility.